Hope Portocarrero

-Hope Portocarrero, also known as Madame Somoza and Hope Somoza Baldocchi later in life, (June 28, 1929 – 5 October 1991) was the wife of dictator and president of Nicaragua Anastasio Somoza Debayle and, beginning in 1967, First Lady of Nicaragua for a time.
-In 1968 she was named to the International Best Dressed List.
+Hope Portocarrero Debayle, also known as Madame Somoza and Hope Somoza Baldocchi later in life, (June 28, 1929 – 5 October 1991) was an American socialite and, beginning in 1967, the First Lady of Nicaragua as the wife of president Anastasio Somoza Debayle.
+In 1968, she was named to the International Best Dressed List.
 She was the mother of Anastasio Somoza Portocarrero and four other children.

 Early life

-Born in 1929 in Tampa, Florida, Hope Portocarrero was the daughter of Dr. Nestor Portocarrero Gross and Blanca DeBayle Sacasa de Portocarrero.
+Born into an old Nicaraguan Catholic family well established in the United States, Hope Portocarrero was the daughter of Dr. Nestor Portocarrero Gross and Blanca DeBayle Sacasa de Portocarrero.
 She had one brother, Nestor.

-She was of Spanish, French and Nicaraguan descent.
-Her grandfather was Dr. Louis Henri DeBayle Pallais, and married to Casimira Sacasa Sacasa.
-He was a good friend of Rubén Darío.
-Her maternal great-grandfather was Roberto Sacasa Sarria, former President of Nicaragua.
-The DeBayles and Portocarreros were among Nicaragua's wealthiest families.
+She was of Spanish, French, German, Hungarian, Honduran and Nicaraguan descent.
+Her maternal grandfather was Dr. Louis Henri DeBayle Pallais, who was married to Casimira Sacasa Sacasa; they had eight children together.
+Louis Henri DeBayle was a good friend of Rubén Darío.
+One of her maternal great-grandfathers was Roberto Sacasa Sarria, a President of Nicaragua.
+The DeBayles and Portocarreros were among Nicaragua's wealthiest Creole families.